 Non-half-hourly consumers connected to the low-voltage network will be assigned one of four price bands based on their annual consumption.

 Half-hourly consumers will be allocated a charging band based on their voltage connection and then further segmented based on their agreed capacity level.
-For them, it is critical that the kVA set for their premises is matched to their consumption, or they risk paying more than they need to, since the difference between the first band and the fourth band for low voltage half-hourly consumers is more than £5,000 per year, while for high voltage half-hourly consumers it is more than £75,000 per year!
+For them, it is critical that the kVA set for their premises is matched to their consumption, or they risk paying more than they need to.

 In practice, the financial implications of the reform will hit some consumers harder than others.
 This is because those classed as Energy Intensive Users (large industrial consumers) are protected from increased costs in order to allow them to continue to compete globally, while those non-domestic consumers with a moderate level of energy consumption will face an increased share of the costs.

-The changes are set to be implemented from April 2021, which means that if you are a non-domestic consumer with a moderate level of consumption your costs will go up.
-If you are on a fixed price contract that extends beyond April 2021, you will likely see your supplier invoke the change of law clause and pass on the extra cost to you.
+The changes are set to be implemented from April 2022 (previously 1st April 2021 but pushed back by Ofgem), which means that if you are a non-domestic consumer with a moderate level of consumption your costs will go up.
+If you are on a fixed price contract that extends beyond April 2022, you will likely see your supplier invoke the change of law clause and pass on the extra cost to you.